HONORS PS1500

 There will be a two-part midterm for each of Stoppard's plays (covering the storyline of each play and the physics in it), and an optional course project of your choice (with the instructor's approval).

 The topics for the small-group discussions will be distributed during the previous class.
 Come prepared to discuss any of the topics.
-A Kwik-Kwiz™ will be each day the plays are discussed.
+A Quick Quiz will be given each day the plays are discussed.
+Each Quick Quiz can add 1 point to your physics exam scores.
 The midterms on the physics content of the plays will consist of multiple-choice and short answer questions, and will be given in the Student Service Testing Center (SC 269) over a two-day period; remember to bring a picture ID and a #2 pencil for the multiple-choice.
 The other will be a short essay paper (3 - 5 pages) on an assigned topic from the plays.
 Each person is responsible for his or her own work.
 Academic dishonesty on any exam will result in a grade of zero being given for that examination.
 A second violation will constitute failure of the course.

 Physics provides the fundamental description of physical reality, an exciting and sometimes startling view of the world that most people never get to see.
 Above all,